Prostate-specific antigen (PSA) is a protein produced by prostate cells.

 Reasons for a PSA test:

-PSA test results cannot diagnose prostate cancer.
+The PSA test result cannot diagnose prostate cancer.
 Only a prostate biopsy can diagnose this cancer.

 A high PSA level has been linked to an increased chance of having prostate cancer.